Wellcare Classic is a 3.5 Star Medicare Prescription Drug Plan Available in Connecticut

 Typically, enhanced plans offer additional coverage during the coverage gap.
 If you fell into the donut hole last year, shop enhanced plans.

-When you're in the donut hole you pay all of the costs for your medications, but at a discounted rate (47.5% off of brand-name drugs and 28% off generics).
-You continue to pay this until your out-of-pocket costs reach $4,550.
-At this point Medicare takes over by giving you catastrophic coverage.
-The $4,550 out-of-pocket figure does not include your monthly premiums or what WellCare pays.
+When you're in the donut hole you pay all of the costs for your medications, but at a discounted rate (75% off of both brand-name drugs and generics).
+You continue to pay this until your out-of-pocket costs reach $7,050.
+At this point, Medicare takes over by giving you catastrophic coverage.
+The $7,050 out-of-pocket figure does not include your monthly premiums or what WellCare pays.

 Additional Gap Coverage

-WellCare Classic does not offer additional assistance in the coverage gap.
-If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Connecticut Medicaid office.
+Wellcare Classic does not offer additional assistance in the coverage gap.
+If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Connecticut Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.

 Copayment & Coinsurance Details

-In addition to the monthly premium and annual deductible, the WellCare Classic prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the Wellcare Classic prescription drug plan has A copayment, also known as a copay, is a set dollar amount you are required to pay for a medical service. (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan:

 Medicare Part D Star Ratings